trong-le/aries-activity-github-source/README.md

 ```

 ### Repo
 The repo is the specific repository to grab information from.
 Required in all methods but `listOrgRepos`.
-Note: setting the repo field to `all_user` or `all_org` will cause the activity to first fetch a list of all repositories that the user account has access to (either personal or within an organization respectively), then run the specified `method` on each repository.
+Note: setting the repo field to `allUser` or `allOrg` will cause the activity to first fetch a list of all repositories that the user account has access to (either personal or within an organization respectively), then run the specified `method` on each repository.
 ```javascript
 "repo": "test_repo"
 ```